slycedzn/Nebula/README.md

 ## Known Bugs
  - **IMPORTANT** Channel list scrollbar glitches preventing users to click until scrolled again.
+ - BD Users will have a broken home button, ill try to fix this soon.

  - Applying other themes or plugins breaks may elements.